gopeshkhandelwal/nextgen-ai/README.md

 ## Overview

 The ITAC AI Agent is a modular, production-ready framework that integrates Large Language Models (LLMs) with Intel Developer Cloud (IDC) and MCP (Model Context Protocol) to enable intelligent agentic behavior.
-It combines LangGraph-based orchestration, LangChain tool-calling, and RAG-powered memory with secure, auditable tool execution.
+It combines LangGraph-based orchestration, LangChain tool-calling, and advanced RAG-powered memory with secure, auditable tool execution.
 The system supports natural language queries that trigger real cloud actions—backed by open-source LLMs (e.g., LLaMA, Mistral) or OpenAI-compatible APIs—and demonstrates scalable, secure integration of advanced GenAI components across infrastructure.

 ## Architecture